systemctl status wazuh-manager

 Note

 These actions take into account that the index that stores the saved objects must have valid field mappings.
 The field mappings are defined through a template, so they should exist before the index is created.
-This template is added when Wazuh dashboard starts if it doesn’t exist.
+This template is added when the Wazuh dashboard starts if it doesn’t exist.

 None of the above solutions are fixing my problem